 MCN and Host Sites

-The mission of the African Development Center is to grow businesses, build wealth, and increase reinvestment in the African communites of Minnesota.
+The mission of the African Development Center is to grow businesses, build wealth, and increase reinvestment in the African communities of Minnesota.

 The mission of the American Indian Family Center is to provide American Indian Families with programs and services enriched by traditional American Indian values and culture.
 The vision is for American Indian families to thrive!